gSchool/DNA-release-2/03-Phase-2/05-devopsworkflow.md

 ##### !question

-What other ways can you think of to go faster, decrease cycle times, and gain more relevant feedback faster?
+What other ways can you think of to iterate faster, decrease cycle times, and gain more relevant feedback faster?

 ##### !end-question